 where Nchan is the number of channels in a scan.
-For example, an 8-channel scan should not be clocked at a frequency higher than 300,000/8 = 37,500 Hz.
-At higher clock frequencies the duration of each scan exceeds the clocking period, and some clocks may be ignored, or "missed."
+For example, an 8-channel scan should not be clocked at a frequency higher than 300,000/8 = 37,500Hz.
+At higher clock frequencies the duration of each scan exceeds the clocking period, and some clocks will be ignored.